 • Use a robo-text or phone call service to keep students and families on top of important action items and deadlines.

 Resource spotlight: Your students can receive free virtual advising support via text message!
-Texas Higher Education Coordinating Board developed a chatbot named ADVi – short for advisor – to provide on-demand support to Texas students to help ensure that they receive the information they need to access higher education.
+The Texas Higher Education Coordinating Board developed a chatbot named ADVi – short for advisor – to provide on-demand support to Texas students to help ensure that they receive the information they need to access higher education.
 When students sign up to receive messages from ADVi, they get:

 • Weekly reminders about upcoming deadlines and nudges to complete key college access milestones